-The big game is almost upon us and with it means parties complete with BBQ, burgers, beer, and Buffalo chicken wings.
+Football season has begun and with it means parties complete with burgers, beer, and Buffalo chicken wings.

 Because a fantastic spread of indulgences can make winning that much better…and losing a little more tolerable (strong emphasis on a little).
 Whether you’re hosting or you’re contributing to a potluck party, you shouldn’t have to stress over cooking – leave all that stress and nail-biting for the game!

-That’s why we’re helping you out with 4 easy, tried and true recipes for the big game.
+That’s why we’re helping you out with 4 easy, tried and true recipes for College Football Saturdays and NFL Sunday and Monday.
 One recipe for each quarter…and beers for all at halftime!

 1st Quarter: Our Own Homemade Guacamole – Yes, this one is a “cheat.”
 But a really, really good cheat.
 Our delightfully chunky and flavorful guacamole is made fresh everyday in our kitchens using perfectly ripe avocados, cilantro, onion, and tomato.
 Serve it in a pretty bowl and pair with your favorite tortilla chips and your friends will never know you didn’t make it!
 Or – get extra fancy and top it with some pomegranate seeds and crumbled cotija cheese for some seasonal flair that’s sure to impress.